sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaViswanathanWiki.md

+Week#4

+This week, Strategy pattern was finalised and Class Diagram, with the basic important functions implemented in it, which has been attached with the relating issue in the Kanban Board.
+I have started working on the coding for the different modules.
+I have also started working on the Individual requirement - 'User Story with BDD Scenarios'.

+XP Core Value: Communication

+Week#4

+This week, we had a clear picture of what task was assigned for each person.
+We decided to finish with the Design pattern finalization for various modules and to have class diagram ready.
+Coding will be started next week.

 Week#3

 This week, the attributes and methods for the Enemy module at Level 2 was finalised.
 This helped in deciding the design pattern for this module.
 Strategy Design pattern fits this module structure and fucntionality.
 Class diagram for the pattern is being implemented.